aqjune/llvmscript/README.md

 # NOTE: if it aborts due to insufficient memory space, please re-try with
 #       smaller number of cores (it will restart compiling from the last status)
 python3 run.py build --cfg examples/llvm.json --type <release/relassert/debug> --core <# of cores to use>

-# If you want to set install-prefix, please add --install-prefix=<path>.
-# Run `cmake --build . --target install` to install
 ```

 This will create binaries at the `path/bin` where `path` is the attribute at `llvm.json`.

 Please check whether the binaries work well, e.g. by running `bin/opt` and `bin/clang`.

+_Installing LLVM_.
+You can designate the directory you want to install LLVM into.
+Please refer to [examples/llvm-mlir.json](examples/llvm-mlir.json).

 #### Trouble-shootings